 MKT3007 Marketing Strategy

-In addition to being conversant with the concepts and theories associated with the marketing discipline, marketing practitioners must also be able to identify and address marketing strategy and strategic marketing decision making issues which invariably arise in all organisations.
-These strategy-related issues require skills in marketing problem diagnosis and in identification and evaluation of potential strategic solutions.
-It is now widely accepted that a strategic perspective is the essential building block for successful marketing practice and this course provides students with a sound theoretical framework for marketing strategy and strategic marketing decision making.
+In addition to being conversant with the concepts, principles, theories and processes associated with the marketing discipline, marketing practitioners must also be able to identify and address strategic marketing decision making issues which invariably arise in all organisations.
+These strategy related issues require skills in marketing problem diagnosis and in identification and evaluation of potential strategic solutions.
+It is now widely accepted that a strategic perspective is the essential building block for successful marketing practice and this course provides students with the marketing knowledge and skills necessary for successful marketing strategy decision making.

-This course is the capstone course for the marketing major and as such builds upon and consolidates previously acquired knowledge of marketing concepts and principles.
+This course builds upon and consolidates previously acquired knowledge of marketing concepts, principles, theories and processes.
 The course introduces the theory and practice underpinning strategic marketing planning and develops a sound understanding of strategic analysis and marketing strategy alternatives.
-Students are required to conduct a full marketing audit for a selected organisation and to produce a marketing plan to address a specific organisational marketing strategy related 'problem'.
-Throughout the course, emphasis is on appropriately using marketing strategy and strategic marketing decision making theory to solve significant marketing problems.
+Students will get the opportunity to conduct a marketing audit for a selected product or organisation and then build upon this by developing a marketing plan to address specific organisational marketing strategy issues/problems.

 |1.||Overview of marketing strategy and the strategic marketing planning process||8.00|